danielfarrell/bootstrap-combobox/README.md

 ## How to use it

-The dependencies are the Bootstrap stylesheet(CSS or LESS) and also the typeahead javascript plugin.
-Include them and then the stylesheet(CSS or LESS) and javascript.
+The dependencies are the Bootstrap stylesheet(CSS or LESS).
+Include it and then the stylesheet(CSS or LESS) and javascript.

 Then just activate the plugin on a normal select box(suggest having a blank option first):